Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Verification and Validation

 The absolute brightness values reveal that, in case~(a), the brightness remains unchanged between the large phase~space volume (i.e., the larger area in Table~\ref{tab:validation-results}) and the smaller area shown in the top panel of Fig.~\ref{fig:brightmap_comparison}, which is expected for a uniform source.
 In contrast, cases (b) and (c) exhibit a fourfold increase in brightness when evaluated within the smaller phase~space area.

-These gains are demonstrated using a simplified two-dimensional source and the gain factors can be different for realistic three-dimensional sources, depending on the relevant phase~space volume and the characteristics of the neutron source distribution.
+These gains are demonstrated using a simplified two-dimensional source with relatively uniform directional distribution and the gain factors can be different for realistic three-dimensional sources, depending on the relevant phase~space volume and the characteristics of the neutron source distribution.
+In scenarios where the neutron directions vary significantly within a position window, the mean direction may not fully represent the direction of peak brightness, and additional angular analysis could be necessary.
 It is important to note that in most practical cases, such as spallation sources or compact neutron sources, the neutron distribution is asymmetric.
 As such, these setups more closely resemble case~(c), where proper orientation is essential to achieve maximum brightness gain.